 In 2016 we started a company, confronting me in great depth with the Norwegian culture.
 Although the geographical proximity & the linguistic similarities, the differences with the Dutch Culture, could NOT be any bigger.
 My question: “But, how is that possible?”, put me on the quest to find out why, to question a culture.
 The result, the Culture Questioned method is available on this website.

 With the current sequence of crises (plural) developing, disrupting the majority of securities we rely on, the information available for you could prove to be powerful and valuable in building a different future, by asking (the right) questions, according to Socrates …

 Oslo Norway - March 2020

 About important others

-Tribute to the important others, without them our insights would not have happend.
+Tribute to the important others, without them these insights would not have happened.

 There work was and is a source of knowledge leading to our own insights into culture, Our insights are available on this site and we hope they will contribute to your growth, insight and understanding of life.

 “If you don’t accept it, question it.
 If you don’t question it, then you deserve it.”